ltroper/HA-WordPress/README.md

 ## MySQL Master-Master Replication

 ### 1. Set up Linodes
 Set up two Linodes by following the instructions provided by Linode.
-Make sure you have root access to both Linodes.
+Make sure you have root access to both Linodes and choose Ubuntu 22.04 as distribution.

 ### 2. Update and Install MySQL Server
 On both Linodes, update the package lists and install MySQL server using the following commands: